Just Whitney

-The album spawned four singles (in order), "Whatchulookinat", "One of Those Days", "Try It on My Own", and "Love That Man", with the first, third and fourth singles peaking at number one on Billboard's Dance Club Songs chart.
-"Try It on My Own" also peaked at number ten on Billboard's Adult Contemporary chart.
+The album spawned four singles (in order), "Whatchulookinat", "One of Those Days", "Try It on My Own", and "Love That Man", with the first, third and forth singles peaking at number one on Billboard's Dance Club Songs chart.
+"Try It on My Own" also peaked at number ten on Billboard's Adult Contemporary chart while "One of Those Days" topped the Adult R&B Songs chart.
 Just Whitney has sold over 2.5 million copies worldwide and has also earned Platinum certification in the United States and Switzerland, and Gold in France, Brazil and other countries.
 In 2003, the album was nominated at the Soul Train Lady of Soul Awards in the category for Best R&B/Soul Album of the Year.

 Background and production

 Just Whitney is Houston's fifth studio album, that she recorded after renewing her contract with Arista for a record $100 million.
 It is mixed with R&B ballads, R&B mid-tempo numbers, and dance songs.
 It also includes a rock song, "Tell Me No".
 Houston said that she wanted to make a "very soul oriented" album, something she felt was missing on the radio.
 It was somewhat a departure from her previous studio album My Love Is Your Love, which was blended with R&B, hip hop, and reggae.

 She worked with Kenneth "Babyface" Edmonds, with whom she had worked with previously, and Kevin "She'kspere" Briggs.
 Other producers included Missy Elliott, Teddy Bishop, Gordon Chambers, Rob Fusari, and Troy Taylor.
 Her then-husband, recording artist Bobby Brown, also co-produced one of the songs.